Multimedia Equipment and EN 55032: When to Choose Class A or B

 At its most basic interpretation, EN 55103-1 required Class B limits for environments E1-E3 and Class A limits for environments E4 and E5.
 Under EN 55032 CISPR 32, selecting between Classes A or B is not as straightforward.
 Manufacturers who classify their equipment using Environments E2 and E3, for example, may be challenged with understanding how their products align under EN 55032 Class A or B. What limit is applicable for an audio device used in an urban outdoor setting, a recreation center, or a supermarket?

-When to Select Class A or B under EN 55032
+When selecting Class A or B under EN 55032

 Under EN 55032, any equipment primarily used in a residential environment must meet Class B limits.
 All other equipment must comply with Class A limits.